sabeelash/python-backtester-ema-cross-strategy/README.md

 # Backtest the EMA Cross Strategy for a Stock

 Returns the total returns in percentage when the EMA cross strategy is implemented on a stock.
-- Based on a command-line interface

 ## Usage

-Gets a candlestick chart for a stock between a period of time
+Gets a candlestick chart for a stock between a period of time.

 Positional Arguments:
 - stock-ticker  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;                     stock ticker symbol